Brisco15/smart-task-tracker-api/README.md

 - [ ] Advanced reporting and analytics
 - [ ] File attachments for tasks
 - [ ] Task comments and activity log
-- [ ] Mobile app (React Native/Flutter)
 - [ ] Dark mode support
 - [ ] Multi-language support (i18n)
 - [ ] Export to Excel/PDF
 - [ ] Gantt chart view for projects

-## 🆕 What's New in .NET 10

-This project leverages the latest .NET 10 features:
-- **Performance Improvements**: Faster startup and runtime
-- **Enhanced Minimal APIs**: Simplified endpoint configuration
-- **Improved EF Core**: Better query performance and new features
-- **Native AOT Support**: Smaller deployment size (optional)
-- **Updated C# 13**: Latest language features

 ---

 **Version**: 1.0.0
 **Last Updated**: May 2026
-**.NET Version**: 10.0
+**.NET Version**: 9.0
 **Angular Version**: 18+

+## 🐛 Known Issues

+- First load may be slow due to cold start (free tier)
+- Limited to 60 minutes/day compute time (free App Service)

 ## 🙏 Acknowledgments

-- Microsoft for .NET 10 and Entity Framework Core 10
+- Microsoft Azure for cloud hosting
-- Angular Team for the excellent framework
+- Angular team for the amazing framework
-- Chart.js for beautiful visualizations
+- ASP.NET Core team for the robust backend framework
-- Material Design for the UI components
+- PostgreSQL for the reliable database